The Signal From Tölva

 - 0 % negative mentions

-The emotional aspect of the game is mixed; while some players find it holds a special place among their favorites, others feel it lacks depth and emotional investment, primarily offering enjoyable gameplay and exploration rather than a profound narrative experience.
+The emotional aspect of the game is mixed; while some players find it holds a special place in their hearts, others feel it lacks depth and emotional investment, primarily offering enjoyable gameplay and exploration rather than a profound narrative experience.

 “Holds a heartfelt spot in my absolute favorite games.”

-“I'll preface by saying I hate giving games a bad review, especially indies, as I know the level of hard work and emotional connection that goes into creating them.”
+“I'll preface by saying I hate giving games a bad review, especially indies, as I know the level of hard work and emotional connection to the results not being loved.”

 - 0 % positive mentions